 At the beginning of our family bracket challenge, I printed out brackets for every family member.
 With the format of picking one round at a time, this required reprinting brackets after a round ends so the proper teams are filled in.
 Not fun.
-Now, we just use an online bracket and set everyone up under a group pool.
-You can find them on CBS Sports, Yahoo Sports, ESPN, and various other sports websites.
+Now, we just use an online bracket and set everyone up in a group pool.
 The official online bracket of the NCAA can be found here

 1st place chooses a local activity for our family to do together (examples include bowling, mini golf, going to the movies, trampoline park, zoo, museum, etc.)

 2nd place chooses a local restaurant that we will visit as a family.

 3rd place chooses a local spot for dessert to wrap up our family adventure.

 When our kids were younger, we had to find ways for everyone to win so we would do 2 separate family adventure days, which provided choices for all 6 of us.
 Doing your bracket this way has the potential of being very expensive.
 As our kids have grown older, I am OK with some of them getting upset because they didn’t win.
 I was probably being too nice to our kids when they were younger.
 We will never go back to 6 winners.
 There are no participation trophies.